 We’ll start off by saying that Carnival in Bolivia was like nothing we had imagined.
 We weren’t really sure what to expect, but it wasn’t quite like the pictures we saw or what we had heard.
-Between the thousands of water balloons, flying paint, busy parades, and large crowds of intoxicated people, it was a pretty intense experience, but we had a lot of fun and loved being able to be a part of this festive celebration.
+Between the thousands of water balloons, flying paint, busy parades, and dense crowds, it was a pretty wild experience, but we had a lot of fun and loved being able to be a part of this festive celebration.

 A Background of Carnival in Bolivia